 Naturally, office spaces are not totally out-of-style, and most companies have retained relaxed office spaces for use without the corporate dress code.

-4. Opportunities for professional progression
+4. Opportunities for Professional Progression

 Before starting my career in bid writing, I had no idea what a job as a Bid Writer could lend professionally.
 Aside from transferrable skills, the opportunities for professional progression available to Bid Writers are plentiful.
 Given the amount of training required to ‘create’ a high-quality Bid Writer, plus the emphasis on working relationships established within the team, internal progression opportunities within the team structure come thick and fast.
 Being a highly-skilled, essential career that is integral to the growth of businesses across all sectors, bid writing tends to be one of the safer career choices that offer progression opportunities proportionate to the time and effort you put in.